mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 ## Purpose of the project

-1. Needed a reliable low-cost digital compass that could be connected to SignalK server of my vessel
+1. Need a reliable low-cost digital compass that could be connected to SignalK server of my vessel
-2. Wanted to learn ESP32 capabilities for other digital boat projects that are on my backlog
+2. Learn ESP32 capabilities for other digital boat projects that are on my backlog
-3. Tried to refresh my C/C++ skills as I had not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)
+3. Refresh my C/C++ skills as I had not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)

-Started the project Arduino-style by copying code from my previous project (VEDirect-ESP32-SignalK-gateway).
-Then, just wanted keep playing around with Arduino.
-However, my next project will be most likely based on SensESP just to keep things less complicated for myself.
+Started the project Arduino-style by copying code from a previous project (VEDirect-ESP32-SignalK-gateway).
+Then, just kept playing around with Arduino.
+The next project will be most likely based on SensESP/PlatformIO to keep things less complicated.

 ## Release history